 Sometimes health and wellness professionals love their work with clients and patients, but they hate the bureaucracy of their employer.
 So they decide to start a business.
 Then they find out that running a business is about sales and marketing and hiring and firing and keeping an eye on the bottom line.
 They find that far less of their time is actually spent with clients.

 Do you have an interest in developing expertise in any of those areas?
-Sure, you can and should hire people to do some of them — but they’ll still need big-picture direction and oversight from you.
-If managing the business — vs working directly with clients – doesn’t appeal, it’s time to reconsider.
+Sure, you can and should hire people to do some of them—but they’ll still need big-picture direction and oversight from you.
+If managing the business—vs working directly with clients—doesn’t appeal and you don’t have obvious trusted candidates who can step into those roles, it’s time to reconsider.

 4. Now’s not the right time.